percona/k8sps-docs/docs/minikube.md

 ## Prerequisites

-To run Percona Operator for MySQL on Minikube you should first of all [install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), using a way recommended for your system.
+To run Percona Operator for MySQL on Minikube you should first of all [install Minikube :octicons-link-external-16:](https://kubernetes.io/docs/tasks/tools/install-minikube/), using a way recommended for your system.
 This includes the installation of the following three components: